carlosedp/riscv-bringup/Qemu/Readme.md

 wget -O .config https://github.com/carlosedp/riscv-bringup/raw/master/unleashed/unleashed_config_modules
 ```

+If preferred to configure the Kernel based on defaults, run `make CROSS_COMPILE=riscv64-unknown-linux-gnu- ARCH=riscv defconfig`.

 Build the kernel.
-The `menuconfig` line is in case one want to customize any parameter.
+The `menuconfig` line is in case you want to customize any parameter.
 Also set the `$version` variable to be used later.

 ```sh
 make CROSS_COMPILE=riscv64-unknown-linux-gnu- ARCH=riscv olddefconfig